 To complete the programme, participants will put their newly acquired knowledge to use by preparing a final project that applies Positive Peace in their communities.

-A cost-free programme provided in collaboration with the local Rotary Club of Addis Ababa has attracted local Rotarians, artists and entrepreneurs, and members of the Ethiopian Reconciliation Commission.
+A cost-free programme provided in collaboration with the local Rotary Club of Addis Ababa West, Entoto, and the Ethiopian Reconciliation Commission has attracted local Rotarians, artists and entrepreneurs.

 IEP’s Ambassador Programme began in 2016.
 Offered twice a year to applicants from around the world, it brings a range of peacemakers and other professionals together to create an international network of leaders who are creating a paradigm shift in the way the world interacts with, and understands peace.